pingcap/docs-cn/dev/reference/transactions/transaction-model.md

 + Transaction

-    When TiDB is in the execution of loading data, by default, a record with 20,000 rows of data is seen as a transaction for persistent storage.
-If a load data operation inserts more than 20,000 rows, it will be divided into multiple transactions to commit.
-If an error occurs in one transaction, this transaction in process will not be committed.
+    When TiDB executes the `LOAD DATA` operation, a record with 20,000 rows of data is seen as a transaction for persistent storage by default.
+If one `LOAD DATA` operation inserts more than 20,000 rows, it is divided into multiple transactions to commit.
+If an error occurs in one transaction, this transaction in process is not committed.
 However, transactions before that are committed successfully.
-In this case, a part of the load data operation is successfully inserted, and the rest of the data insertion fails.
-But MySQL treats a load data operation as a transaction, one error leads to the failure of the entire load data operation.
+In this case, a part of the `LOAD DATA` operation is successfully inserted, and the rest of the data insertion fails.
+But MySQL treats a `LOAD DATA` operation as one transaction, one error leads to the failure of the entire `LOAD DATA` operation.

+    > **Warning:**
+    >
+    > The `LOAD DATA` operation in TiDB does not guarantee the atomicity of transactions, so it is recommended only for initial batch loading data, and not during regular usage for production environment(s).